-Study of behavior of viscous and nonviscous fluids at rest and in motion through development application of the principles of fluid energy, statistics. continuity, momentum, similitude, and dimensional analysis.
-Applications include flow in open and closed conduits, the boundary layer, dynamics of drag and measurement of velocity and discharge.
+Study of behavior of viscous and nonviscous fluids at rest and in motion through development application of the principles of fluid statistics, continuity, energy, momentum, similitude, dimensional analysis.
+Applications include flow in open and closed conduits, the boundary dynamics of drag and measurement of velocity and discharge.